Nutrient Timing – Here’s what you need to know:

 Saved the most important, yet the simplest, for last.

 If you cannot adhere to a diet plan, you’re out of luck.
 Period.
 That is the number one factor in seeing results that last.
+This applies to a diet with tracking macros, if you’re following a ketogenic diet, or if you practice something like carb cycling.
+It’s what allows you to lock down the best and easiest diet for you to follow.

 All’s this means is finding something you can be consistent with, day after day and month after month.